Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Setting up your own asset bundle

 In the **Prefabs** folder:
-- Click on the BlueSphere prefab:
+- Click on the BlueSphere prefab.
 - At the bottom of the Inspector window, you see a depiction of the selected prefab.
 - Underneath is the line **AssetBundle** and a field with **None**.
 This is because we deleted the prefabs that were linked to the exampleassetbundle.
-- Click **Remove Unused Names**, the name "exampleassetbundle" will disappear, as there are no prefabs using it right now.
 - Click on the little arrow after the name, and the dropdown menu for the AssetBundle name will open.
+- Click **Remove Unused Names**.
+The name "exampleassetbundle" will disappear from the list, as there are no prefabs using it anymore.
-- Select **New ...**
+- Now select **New ...**

 .
 ![CreateAssetBundle_assetbundleNameMenu2](images/CreateAssetBundle_assetbundleNameMenu2.png)